ALi2021-debug/OpenNavMap/README.md

 ---

-## 📚 Citation
+## 📚 Acknowledgement

-If you use OpenNavMap in your research, please cite:
+If this work is helpful to your research, please consider citing OpenNavMap or our related works:

 ```bibtex
 @article{jiao2025opennavmap,